MoralisWeb3/Moralis-JS-SDK/demos/firebase-streams-ext/README.md

-# Listen Blockchain with Moralis Streams Demo
+# Moralis Streams for Firebase Demo

 This project contains a simple demo of the Listen Blockchain by Moralis Streams extension for the Firebase.